cedoula/Pewlett-Hackard-Analysis/README.md

 <p align="center">Eligible mentors per job title</p><br/>

 - There are 1,549 employees eligible to participate in the mentorship program.
-- 294 Senior Engineers and 422 Senior Staff are eligbible.
+- 294 Senior Engineers, 422 Senior Staffs and 395 Engineers are eligbible mentors.
 <br/><br/>

 ## Summary